dz/chisel/README.md

 	    write_file("colophon.html", template.render(entries=f))

+### Clean URLs - Howto

+GitHub (via nginx rewrite I think) recognizes post files ending with `.html` or feed URLs ending with `.xml`.
+So, generate the files with these extensions as usual, but tell chisel to skip the extensions in permalinks using settings.

+The default setting in chisel now -- assuming server recognizes `.html` extension but does not require its inclusion when referring to a URL -- is as follows:

+    URLEXT = ""
+    PATHEXT = ".html"

+This above is what I use.
+(Note that you should not set both to empty or `.html` strings in the above; this would lead to unintended results.)

+The fallback option is as follows:

+    URLEXT = ".html"
+    PATHEXT = ""

+This above setting would be suitable if your server does not recognize `.html` files if they are referred to without `.html` extension in URLs.

+#### Local server at home

+Since I also run chisel on my home server, here's what I had to do to enable rewrite using nginx web server:

+I edited the `default` file, which serves our local family site, in the following folder on my home server:

+    cd /etc/nginx/sites-enabled

+and added this following in it:

+    location / {
+        try_files $uri.html $uri/ =404;
+    }

+I now get clean URLs with these above settings.

 ### Can I use this to run a site locally, like offline?

 Yes!
 Just navigate to `~/site/www` and run the following to start a simple HTTP server in Terminal: